UniversalPipeWrench/unified-user-data-format/spec/subscription_object.md

 #### > `"thumbnail"`

-The URL to the user/channel's thumbnail.
+The URL to the user/channel's avatar.

+This field CAN be omitted, e.g if the channel doesn't have an avatar, or if the exporter doesn't store this metadata.

+If present, it MUST represent the original URL to the avatar as found on the service mentioned in `type`.

 ### Overview